chrishah/post-assembly-intro/README.md

 (user@host)-$ ls -hlrt
 ```

-Then, map the reads to the indexed genome.
+Then, map the reads to the indexed genome (this will take a minute or so with nothing happening apparently on your screen - be patient).
 ```bash
 (user@host)-$ docker run --rm -u $(id -u):$(id -g) -v $(pwd):/in -w /in reslp/bowtie2:2.3.5 \
                bowtie2 -1 data/reads.1.fastq.gz -2 data/reads.2.fastq.gz \